mauriciogtec/blog/content/post/use_yaml.md

 There isn't much science to YAML.
 Most of the time what we learned is enough.
 But to learn more you can check the official documentation and this [reference card](http://yaml.org/refcard.html).

+## Practice

+A great opiton to know if you are using the right syntax is too check with this online parser: [](http://yaml-online-parser.appspot.com/)